Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 $$

 - Compute the transformation result $A v$.

 - Can you directly read off the answer from the figure above?

-## Matrix Product
+## Composition of Linear Transformation

 Suppose we have two linear transformations $A, B$.
 We first apply $B$ onto a vector $v$, then apply $A$.
-The result of the combined transformation is
+The result of the combined transformation is denoted by $A B v$ (the transformations are written from right to left according to the order).

+Now let us find its components: using the representation matrices of $A,B$ under the same (original) basis, we have

 $$
 \begin{aligned}